Mary Elizabeth Banning: Career

-Mary Banning is best known as the author of The Fungi of Maryland, an unpublished manuscript containing scientific descriptions, mycological anecdotes, and 174 13" by 15" watercolor paintings of fungal species.
+Mary Banning is best known as the author of The Fungi of Maryland, an unpublished manuscript containing scientific descriptions, mycological anecdotes, and 174 watercolor paintings of fungal species, measuring 13 by 15 inches each.
 The New York State Museum describes these paintings as "extraordinary...a blend of science and folk art, scientifically accurate and lovely to look at".
 Banning's manuscript took twenty years to complete (1868–1888).
 Although the Maryland State Archives citing Stegman asserts that "At this point in time, no one had written a book on American fungi" and Haines states "In 1868 there were no books from which to learn about American fungi", neither assertion is technically correct: Schweinitz's Synopsis Fungorum Carolinæ Superioris was published in 1822.
 Nevertheless, had Banning's opus been published, it would certainly have been the first illustrated and popularly accessible fungal flora of the southern United States.
 Banning wrote that “Fungi are considered vegetable outcasts.
 Like beggars by the wayside dressed in gay attire, they ask for attention but claim none".

 She was inducted into the Maryland Women's Hall of Fame in 1994.